Different Types of Bond in India

 Section 449——Appeal from orders under section 446

-Section 450—— Power to direct levy of amount due on certain recognizances
+Section 450—— Power to direct levy of the amount due on certain recognizances

 The Criminal Procedure Code, 1973 envisages two kinds of personal bonds –

-a) Person furnishes his own bond with one or more sureties.
+a) A person furnishes his own bond with one or more sureties.
 It means that the third party (surety) will be held responsible for the obligations undertaken by the accused and that he’ll have to pay the amount in case a breach of bail is committed by the accused.

 b) Execution of bond without sureties.
 In this case, a judge may allow the release of an accused on bail by taking a bond that he/she shall appear on all future court dates.
 Here the accused doesn’t have to post bail, but he will forfeit the amount in the bond if he fails to appear before the court.